Maynard James Keenan: Winemaking and other endeavors

 Keenan's mother died in 2003, at the age of 59, due to complications from an aneurysm.
 Following her death, he scattered her ashes across one of his vineyards, and later named one of his wines after her, honoring her memory with his Cabernet Sauvignon "Nagual del Judith".
 Keenan released a statement in April 2009:

 His previous wines were named after relatives of the Chiricahua Apache chief Cochise who lived in the area where the vineyard is located, and were produced at Page Springs Cellars, owned by Keenan's business partner.
 While those wines used some fruits imported from California, "Nagual del Judith" was the first made entirely from Keenan's own vineyard.
 Keenan was also a part-owner of Cobras & Matadors, an LA restaurant run by Steven Arroyo until 2012.

 During the fall season of 2008, Keenan and his Stronghold Vineyards partner Eric Glomski promoted his wine with signing sessions at Whole Foods Markets in California and Nevada.
 The tour continued in 2009 with sessions in Texas kicking off in March, and appearances scheduled during Tool's 2009 summer tour in Florida, Massachusetts, and New Jersey.
 In July 2009, Keenan opened an organic market which features a tasting room for his Arizona wines as well as a food court.

-Keenan is featured in Blood into Wine: The Arizona Stronghold, a documentary co-produced by Moog filmmakers Ryan Page and Christopher Pomerenk that chronicles Keenan and Glomski's winemaking in the desert conditions of Arizona's Verde Valley.
+Keenan is featured in Blood Into Wine, a documentary co-produced by Moog filmmakers Ryan Page and Christopher Pomerenk that chronicles Keenan and Glomski's winemaking in the desert conditions of Arizona's Verde Valley.
 The film, which includes appearances from Tim & Eric, Patton Oswalt, and Milla Jovovich, was shown at the Noise Pop Festival on February 25, 2010.

 The same festival also showed another documentary produced by Pomerenk, The Heart is a Drum Machine.
 It investigates why people create and listen to music, and features Keenan, Jason Schwartzman, Kurt Loder, Nic Harcourt, Juliette Lewis, and Elijah Wood.

-Autobiography

-In a January 2013 interview with Phoenix New Times, Keenan announced work on an autobiography.

 Keenan's authorized biography, A Perfect Union of Contrary Things, was released on November 8, 2016.